-Under NRS 199.480, Nevada law defines a criminal conspiracy as a scenario where two or more people make an agreement to violate the law.
+Under NRS 199.480, Nevada law defines a criminal conspiracy as two or more people making an agreement to violate the law.
 Conspiring to commit a crime is illegal even if the intended crime never actually takes place, and even if the conspirators make no overt act towards committing the crime.
 Merely agreeing to break the law is prosecutable as a conspiracy.

 - Two friends agreeing to shoplift.